 Future versions of this document and associated documents may provide the ability to validate telephone numbers and blocks of telephone numbers likely utilizing certificate details and practices defined in [RFC 8226].

 STI Certificate and Certificate Revocation List (CRL) Profile for SHAKEN

+This section provides the detailed requirements for the attributes that shall be included in the STI Certificate and Certificate Revocation List.

 SHAKEN Certificate Requirements

-This section defines the STI certificate profile that must be supported by SHAKEN-compliant STI-CAs and Service Providers.
+This section defines the STI certificate profile that shall be supported by SHAKEN-compliant STI-CAs and Service Providers.

 Note: the term "SHAKEN certificates" in this section refers to end entity certificates containing a TNAuthList extension as defined in section 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of a SHAKEN end entity certificate.

-SHAKEN certificates must contain Version field specifying version 3 (value 2).
+SHAKEN certificates shall contain Version field specifying version 3 (value 2).

-SHAKEN certificates must include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.
+SHAKEN certificates shall include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.

-SHAKEN certificates must contain a Signature Algorithm field with the value "ecdsa-with-SHA256".
+SHAKEN certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

-SHAKEN certificates must include a Subject field containing a Distinguished Name (DN).
-The DN must contain a Country (C=) attribute and a Common Name (CN=) attribute.
+SHAKEN certificates shall include a Subject field containing a Distinguished Name (DN).
+The DN shall contain a Country (C=) attribute and a Common Name (CN=) attribute.
 Other DN attributes are optional.
-The DN must uniquely identify the certificate holder (e.g., by including an Organization (O=) attribute, or by identifying the certificate holder in the Common Name attribute).
-The Common Name attribute must include the text string "SHAKEN" to indicate that this is a SHAKEN certificate.
-For CA certificates (Basic Constraints CA boolean = TRUE), the Common Name must also indicate whether the certificate is a root or intermediate certificate.
-The Common Name of an end entity certificate must include the SPC value identified in the TNAuthList of the certificate (e.g., "CN=Comcast SHAKEN cert 1234").
+The DN shall uniquely identify the certificate holder (e.g., by including an Organization (O=) attribute, or by identifying the certificate holder in the Common Name attribute).
+The Common Name attribute shall include the text string "SHAKEN" to indicate that this is a SHAKEN certificate.
+For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name shall also indicate whether the certificate is a root or intermediate certificate.
+The Common Name of an end entity certificate shall include the SPC value identified in the TNAuthList of the certificate (e.g., "CN=Comcast SHAKEN cert 1234").

-SHAKEN certificates must include an Issuer field.
-For root certificates, the Issuer field must match the certificate’s Subject field.
-For intermediate and end entity certificates, the Issuer field must match the Subject field of the parent certificate.
+SHAKEN certificates shall include an Issuer field.
+For root certificates, the Issuer field shall match the certificate’s Subject field.
+For intermediate and end entity certificates, the Issuer field shall match the Subject field of the parent certificate.

-SHAKEN certificates must contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.
+SHAKEN certificates shall contain a Subject Public Key Info field specifying a Public Key Algorithm of "id-ecPublicKey” and containing a 256-bit public key.

-SHAKEN certificates must contain a BasicConstraints extension marked critical.
-For root and intermediate certificates, the BasicConstraints CA boolean must be set to TRUE, while for end entity certificates, the CA boolean must be set to FALSE.
+SHAKEN certificates shall contain a BasicConstraints extension marked critical.
+For root and intermediate certificates, the BasicConstraints CA boolean shall be set to TRUE, while for end entity certificates, the CA boolean shall be set to FALSE.

-SHAKEN certificates must contain a Subject Key Identifier extension identifying the public key of the certificate.
+SHAKEN certificates shall contain a Subject Key Identifier extension identifying the public key of the certificate.

-SHAKEN intermediate and end entity certificates must contain an Authority Key Identifier extension (this extension is optional for root certificates).
-For root certificates that contain an Authority Key Identifier extension, the Authority Key Identifier must contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the same root certificate.
-For intermediate and end entity certificates, the Authority Key Identifier extension must contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the parent certificate.
+SHAKEN intermediate and end entity certificates shall contain an Authority Key Identifier extension (this extension is optional for root certificates).
+For root certificates that contain an Authority Key Identifier extension, the Authority Key Identifier shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the same root certificate.
+For intermediate and end entity certificates, the Authority Key Identifier extension shall contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the parent certificate.

-SHAKEN certificates must contain a Key Usage extension marked as critical.
-For root and intermediate certificates, the Key Usage extension must contain the key usage value keyCertSign (5), and may contain the key usage values digitalSignature (0) and/or cRLSign (6).
-For end entity certificates, the Key Usage extension must contain a single key usage value of digitalSignature (0).
+SHAKEN certificates shall contain a Key Usage extension marked as critical.
+For root and intermediate certificates, the Key Usage extension shall contain the key usage value keyCertSign (5), and may contain the key usage values digitalSignature (0) and/or cRLSign (6).
+For end entity certificates, the Key Usage extension shall contain a single key usage value of digitalSignature (0).

-SHAKEN end entity certificates must contain a CRL Distribution Point extension with a CRL Distribution Point Name identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA.
+SHAKEN end entity certificates shall contain a CRL Distribution Point extension with a CRL Distribution Point Name identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA.